alexmiller63/careers/resume-baseline.md

 - Organizing scientific and astronomical information for publication.

-- Conducting independent research and technical writing.
+- Conducting independent astronomical research and technical writing.

 - Developing the work toward planned publication in 2028.